Key Takeaways

 • Falling prey to scams that often target those recently widowed.

-Having a trusted adviser gives you a safe sounding board before making decisions, helping you avoid costly mistakes.
+Having a trusted adviser gives you a safe sounding board before making decisions.
+This helps you avoid expensive mistakes during your retirement planning years.

 One of the most reassuring things an adviser can offer is a clear plan.
-It does not have to be complicated, just simple steps that reduce overwhelm:
+It does not have to be complicated.
+Simple steps help reduce the feeling of being overwhelmed.

 1. Cover immediate bills and living costs.